satori-com/satori-video-sdk-cpp/docs/tutorial.md

 ```

 **Discussion**
-Notice that the `process_image()` function calls OpenCV to analyze frames, but it doesn't do full motion
+Notice that the image processing function calls OpenCV to analyze frames, but it doesn't do full motion
 detection.
 Instead, it publishes results to the analysis channel.
 Another bot can subscribe to this channel and
 do further processing to detect motion.